TracerMAK/coursera-repdata-project1/PA1_template.md

 ![plot of chunk dailystepsupdated](figure/dailystepsupdated-1.png)

-*Replacing the missing values with the inverval averages altered only one histogram bar.
-This does not add much insight into the data analysis.*
+*Replacing the missing values with the interval averages altered only the histogram bar representing the mean daily step value.
+This provided little insight about the data.*

 <br />